DanielSchwager/COMPPX.H2101/README.md

 [Yahoo Finance (Apple)](https://finance.yahoo.com/quote/AAPL/history/)
 ![Yahoo Image](content/yahoo.png)

-1. search in the search box for a stock or cryptocurrency you want to use to generate audio
+1. search in the search box for a stock or cryptocurrency you want to use to generate audio.
+2. Switch to the Hystorical Data tab.
+3. Download the csv file.

 ## CSV Converter